 Administrative faculty, often senior administrators, perform work directly related to management of the institution, college, or an administrative department.
 Administrative and professional (A/P) faculty serve as deans, vice presidents, and directors.

 Professional and managerial positions include jobs in finance, public relations, human resources, and information technology.
 Other positions include librarians, counselors, extension agents, coaches, physicians, academic and student affairs professionals, development officers, professionals in outreach and continuing education, and others.
-There are approximately 1,400 A/P positions, about a third or more are extension agents employed in locations throughout the state.
+There are approximately 2,300 A/P positions, with about one tenth serving as extension agents employed in locations throughout the state.
 A/P positions typically require a minimum of a master’s degree; some require a doctorate.

 Research faculty members are typically employed on sponsored grants and contracts and carry out research (or outreach projects) as part of the university’s research and outreach missions.

 Research faculty ranks are research associate, senior research associate, research scientist, senior research scientist, postdoctoral associate, project associate, senior project associate, project director, research assistant professor, research associate professor, and research professor.
 These positions are usually on soft (grant) funds and are restricted (see below for an explanation of employment terms).
 Research faculty positions typically require a minimum of a doctorate; however, project associate and research associate ranks require a minimum of a master’s degree.

 Individuals interested in pursuing postdoc positions should contact the relevant department or faculty members directly.
 In some cases research faculty can be hired through a search exemption.
 More information about the hiring process of research faculty is available.
 The open position must be posted for a minimum of 10 business days for competitive searches.